k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 TDM enables **two execution modes** for the Custom Logic flows:

-1. **Direct Call** — a newly added mode, where the batch process calls the Custom Logic flow directly, **getting the entity list without pre-populating the entities in a dedicated table**.
+1. **Direct Call** — a newly added mode in which the batch process calls the Custom Logic flow directly **to obtain the entity list, without pre-populating the entities in a dedicated table**.
 This approach is **available only when the flow is based on a single DbCommand** — that is, when it runs one SELECT query to get the required entities — and the **Business entity contains only one root LU**.

    The Direct Call mode performs rather better: It does not need to complete the population of all entities in a predefined table before starting the task execution.
-The task execution consumes the output cursor of the Select statement and executes the task on any chunk of consumed entities.
+The task execution consumes the output cursor of the SELECT statement and executes the task on any chunk of consumed entities.
 Due to this behavior, **the Direct Call mode does not fit a Business Entity with multiple root LUs that must run on the same entity list**.

 2. **Indirect call** — the indirect call **creates and populates a dedicated table in the TDM DB**.
-The table is created per execution with the following naming convention: `entity_list_<task exe_id>`.
-The task execution's batch process runs a Select query from the newly created table to get the task's entities.
-The table is dropped from the DB when the task execution is completed.
+The table is created for each execution using the naming convention: `entity_list_<task exe_id>`.
+The task execution's batch process runs a SELECT query from the newly created table to get the task's entities.
+The table is dropped from the DB once the task execution is completed.

    Note that previous TDM versions populated the entities into a dedicated Cassandra table in **k2view_tdm** keyspace.
 From TDM 8.1 onwards, the entity table is created in the TDM DB.